Blankphrase/InstaClone/README.md

 To view the user dtories or BDD check the [specs file](specs.md).

 ### Prerequisite
-The Sunsplash project requires a prerequisite understanding of the following:
+The Instaclone project requires a prerequisite understanding of the following:
 - Django Framework
 - Python3.6
 - Postgres